4mbl/notion-api-wrapper/README.md

 ### Filtering Results

-You can also use the `FilterBuilder` to create filters that will be used in the query.
+You can use `FilterBuilder` to create filters that will be used in the query.

 ```ts
 import { queryDataSource, FilterBuilder } from 'notion-api-wrapper';